lukaszkorecki/mokujin/README.md

 > Mokujin (木人 Wooden person?) is a character in the Tekken series of fighting games.
 It is a spiritually sensitive animated training dummy, and serves as a guardian of good against supernatural evil threats.

 > **Warning**
-> While Mokujin has been used in live, production applications - it's still under *some* development, consider the API kinda-stable, with possible small changes
+> While Mokujin has been used in live, production applications - it's still under *active* development, consider the API stable-ish, with possible small changes here and there

 ## Just enough (structured) logging

+### Rationalle

-`clojure.tools.logging` is Pretty Good :tm: but it's missing Mapped Diagnostic Context (MDC) support - a way of adding **structured** information to your logs.
+`clojure.tools.logging` is Good Enough :tm: but it's missing [Mapped Diagnostic Context (MDC)](https://logback.qos.ch/manual/mdc.html) support - as way of adding **structured** information to your logs.

 Mokujin wraps `clojure.tools.logging` and inject SLF4J's MDC into logging statements, if provided.
-It tries to be as efficient as possible, perserves the callers context (line numbers etc) and minimizes any overhead beyond managing the MDC.
+It tries to maintain balance between features and the API of a widely used library.
+While effort was made to keep things as efficient as possible, it's been used in applications that do a lot of I/O, where wait times far exceeds the impact of extra operations required to manipulate the MDC.
+You can run the benchmark via `clj -M:benchmark`.

+### Show me the codes!

 Rather than logging something like this: